AdminoBratt/kunskapskontroll-del2/README.md

 # PDF RAG System

-A fully local RAG (Retrieval-Augmented Generation) system for PDF documents.
+A RAG (Retrieval-Augmented Generation) system for PDF documents.
 Ask questions and get AI-generated answers based on your documents.

 ## Features